PhishPhillet/phishphillet/docs/_posts/2023-07-21-we-got-a-nigerian-phisher.md

 categories:
   - blog
 ---
-I guess this is Classic Phish Month, and today we sure have We have a real classic amongst us.
-I was going to talk about another, lesser phishing email, but when I found this morning a *Nigerian Prince*-class email waiting in my mailbox, I knew I that was the one.
+I guess this is Classic Phish Month, and today we sure have a real classic amongst us.
+I was going to talk about another, lesser phishing email, but when I found this morning a *Nigerian Prince*-class email waiting in my mailbox, I knew I that it was the one.

 OK, this may not be royalty, and I did not check if it really originates in Nigeria or just pretends to be.